MicrosoftDocs/architecture-center/docs/example-scenario/confidential/healthcare-inference.md

     helm repo update
     ```

-1. If you don't already have a Docker Hub personal access token, go to [Managing access tokens](https://docs.docker.com/docker-hub/access-tokens/) on the Docker documentation website and follow the instructions to create and copy an access token.
+1. If you don't already have a Docker Hub personal access token, go to [Managing access tokens](https://docs.docker.com/docker-hub/access-tokens/) on the Docker documentation website.
+Follow the instructions to create and copy an access token.

 1. In the shell commands below, replace the Docker Hub placeholders for the user name, access token, and email address.
 Then run the shell commands to give SconeApps access to private Docker images: